Thank you for your interest in exploring employment opportunities at AIM.

 All teachers at AIM must have Pennsylvania Teaching Certificates, either Public or Private Academic Teaching Certificates.
 The Commonwealth of Pennsylvania Enterprise Portal outlines the requirements for Private Academic Teaching Certification.

-- Middle School Interactive Humanities (Social Studies) Teacher - Long Term Sub Winter/Spring 2020
+- Lower School Interactive Humanities and Visual Arts Teacher - Fall 2020

 - Daily Substitute Teacher